 Kimberly F. Balsam, Ph.D.

 Dr. Balsam received her Ph.D. in Clinical Psychology from University of Vermont in 2003 and her M.S. in Counseling Psychology from University of Oregon in 1994.
 She completed a postdoctoral fellowship at University of Washington from 2003-2006 and was Research Assistant Professor in the UW School of Social Work from 2007-2012.
-Dr. Balsam was President of the American Psychological Association’s Division 44 from 2016-2017 and is currently serving on the Division 44 Executive Board as Past President.
-She is currently the Co-Chair of the new Division 44 Task Force on Racism.
-You can read about her Division 44 work at http://www.apadivisions.org/division-44/publications/newsletters/division/2017/06/president-reflections.aspx .
+Dr. Balsam was President of the American Psychological Association’s Division 44 from 2016-2017 and is currently active on the Division’s Science Committee.
+She also recently served a three-year term on the Advisory Committee of the Leadership Institute for Women in Psychology, where she spearheaded efforts for greater trans and nonbinary inclusion.

 Dr. Balsam’s research focuses broadly on the health and well-being of stigmatized populations, with an emphasis on ethnically diverse sexual and gender minority people.
 She began research in this field in the 1990s and although her research interests have evolved, she is always most interested in giving voice to the concerns of the most marginalized people within LGBTQ+ communities through collaborative research design, data collection and dissemination.
 She has published over 70 peer-reviewed articles, many in top journals in the field of psychology, as well as numerous book chapters and training materials.
 She is a widely sought-after speaker on topics related to LGBTQ issues and intersectionality.
 She is particularly interested in community partnerships that can translate research into practice.